NathanRVance/homelinuxserver/about.md

 | Decentralized Software (Open Source) | End users have full control over their own software ecosystems | It's easy to build a customized service stack and swap out parts as needs arise |
 {:.mbtablestyle}
 <br>
 Different people lean towards either centralized or decentralized systems.
-Being a [classic liberal](https://www.sciencedaily.com/terms/classical_liberalism.htm), I believe that centralizing power is always dangerous when people are involved.
+Being a [classic liberal](https://www.sciencedaily.com/terms/classical_liberalism.htm), I believe that centralizing power is always dangerous when people are involved (God is a notable exception).
 I believe that forcing people to speak or act a certain way (authoritarian dictatorships), do or not do certain productive activities (communism), or use certain software (proprietary software stacks) will tend toward a corrupt, ineffective, and frustrating society.

 On the other hand, when the power to legislate is shifted from the government to the people (democracy), and the power to produce is held by individuals rather than big businesses (free market capitalism), and the power to design a software ecosystem is held by the end users (open source software), then society will tend toward being just, efficient, and enjoyable.